jandahl/Basic-Tools/README.md

 ### `flaplogger`
  Takes a host/ip that it then logs to screen when it tries to ping and whether it succeeded or not.
 Not updated since 2016 and not tested either.
 YMMV.

+### `pingu`
+ Pings a host and gives you a status at a set interval.
+Logs to a file.
+Interval defaults to 5 seconds.